 Going through a divorce is one of life’s more stressful experiences.
-There is a lot of information you suddenly need to take in at a time in your life when emotions are running high and you may find yourself unable to focus properly.
-Here are some of the questions you need to ask your divorce solicitor when you first meet them in order to arm yourself for the fight ahead.
+There is a lot of information you suddenly need to take in at a time in your life when emotions are running high, and you may find yourself unable to focus properly.
+Here are some of the questions for divorce solicitors that you can ask when you first meet them in order to arm yourself for the fight ahead.

 Solicitors often have an unfair reputation for charging huge fees for their services, yet the reality is that firms are normally both sympathetic and reasonable when it comes to negotiating their bill.
 In England, the Solicitors Regulatory Authority requires solicitors to inform clients about their likely legal costs before they come to their first appointment so that they can proceed, or not, with as much information as possible.
 Never presume that the first appointment is free; check this when you book.